Music Lead - Mrs Earley-Prosol

-We have also been awarded the Artsmark Gold Award for our commitment to arts and cultural education.
+We have been awarded the Artsmark Gold Award for our commitment to arts and cultural education.

 Our Music Curriculum

 At Button Lane Primary School, pupils have multiple opportunities to access instrumental tuition throughout their education.
-Mr Sanderson, a specialist music teacher from One Education Music, provides first access and wider opportunities for children across our school.
+Mr Sanderson, a peripatetic teacher from One Education Music, provides first access and wider opportunities for children across our school.

-Year 4 - Whole Class Violin tuition - Spring Term
+Year 4 - Whole Class Ukulele, Violin and Guitar tuition

-Violin and Guitar Grade 1/2 - Small groups with KS2 children throughout the year
+Violin and Guitar Grades - Small groups for Year 4 upwards throughout the year

 At Button Lane, music is at the heart of our school culture and is the perfect medium for discovering and learning all about other cultures from around the world.

-Every week we have a Singing Assembly, lead by Miss Earley, where pupils learn songs from a range of cultures and genres to suit the time of year or current events and festivals.
+Every week we have a Singing Assembly, lead by Mrs Earley-Prosol, where pupils learn songs from a range of cultures and genres to reflect the time of year, events and festivals.

 Manchester Music Hub

 If your child is interested in learning a musical instrument or joining a music club outside of school, please take a look below at the Manchester Music Hub website for more details and information.